-The following are a sample of thoughts about the Plant for the Planet training from Ambassadors:
+The following are a sample of thoughts about our youth climate training from those who know best – our youth climate leaders:

 “This was a helpful academy for me because I learned a lot not only about the importance of taking care of our world, but also how to spread awareness to those who aren’t involved.
 This taught me how to teach and it really opened my eyes to the importance of reducing our footprint!”